derailed-dash/demo-lz-docs/content/lz/onboarding/your-tenancy.md

 ## Accessing Your Internal Resources

-As enforced by security policy, any GCE instances or GKE clusters you deploy within LZiiB will **only have internal IP addresses**.
+As enforced by security policy, any GCE instances or GKE clusters you deploy within LZiaB will **only have internal IP addresses**.
 Consequently, it is not possible to connect to these resources directly from any network outside of your VPC.
 (Which includes from the Internet.)

 Consequently, if you have a need to connect to these machines (e.g. for administrative activity), you must use the `bastion pattern`.
-Within LZiiB, you have the option to deploy a **bastion host** within your tenancy.
+Within LZiaB, you have the option to deploy a **bastion host** within your tenancy.
 (Some of you may be familiar with the term `jump box`).
 This machine provides a single fortified entrypoint, accessible from outside the VPC, but only to authorised users.

 ![Bastion](/images/bastion.png)